Truemendous – “Great. On Purpose” review

 Truemendous – “Huh?” review

 Here we have the 5th EP from Birmingham, West Midlands, United Kingdom emcee Truemendous.
 Introducing herself in 2015 off her debut EP Whoremonal Moodswings, she continued to build momentum with the trilogy P.S.
 This Is Your Mother Calling began & bridged by P.S.
 This is Your Father Calling.
 The final chapter P.S.
-This is Your Aunty Calling eventually caught the attention of High Focus Records, who signed Truemendous & looks to introduce herself as part of the roster in the form of Huh?.
+This is Your Aunty Calling eventually caught the attention of High Focus Records, who signed Truemendous & looks to introduce herself as part of the roster in the form of Huh? a month after Gisele Shaw became the new RPW British Women’s Champion.

 “That Don’t Mean” starts us off showcasing unique flows over a Pitch 92 beat speaking of being self-aware of an imminent breakup & that taking breaks is ok whereas “Meerkatz” takes the cloudy trap route instrumentally asking how one’s broke when they’re always at work.
 “O.T.Y.L.
 (Only Time You Love), Pt.
 2” produced by Illinformed is a boom bap sequel to a 2016 loosie that greatly improves everything regarding the original version prior to “Sweetheart” talking about giving a fuck less regarding anyone else’s superstitions.